What is the Unit, Personal and Family Readiness Program (UPFRP)?

 families need information and access to resources to be prepared and the link

-at each unit is the family readiness officer (FRO).
+at each unit is the deployment readiness coordinator (DRC).

 The desired outcome of UPFRP is a ready and resilient Marine.
 This is defined